hydrocodes/hydRopUrban/README.md

 ## 4. Credits

-`hydRopUrban` was developed by Pedro Rau and Leonardo Gutierrez at Water Research and Technology Center of Universidad de Ingenieria y Tecnologia (UTEC-CITA, Lima) .
-For any issue or suggestion please write to: [pedro.rau.ing\@gmail.com](mailto:pedro.rau.ing@gmail.com){.email}
+`hydRopUrban` was developed by Pedro Rau and Leonardo Gutierrez at Water Research and Technology Center of Universidad de Ingenieria y Tecnologia (UTEC-CITA, Lima).
+Authors acknowledge support from the fund KF400238 British Academy: “Furia de los Rios” project.
+For any issue or suggestion please write to: [pedro.rau.ing\@gmail.com](mailto:pedro.rau.ing@gmail.com)

 ## 5. Versions